by Brian Tomasik

 But as the report explains (pp. 20-21), the decline in krill is partly due to climate change, not just to krill fishing.
 In general, these trends don't distinguish between the effects of fishing vs. the effects of climate change, pollution, eutrophication, etc.

 Some fish are harvested using bottom trawling.
 This practice can destroy coral and disrupt shelter for marine organisms; in the long run, this probably reduces their populations?
 Bottom trawling can also reduce kelp growth by stirring up sediment that blocks light, and it can contribute to anoxic dead zones.

 Pauly explains that trawling degrades plant and animal life on the ocean bottom, turning rich marine ecosystems into more barren ones.
-This seems likely to reduce long-term suffering.
+This seems likely to reduce long-term suffering?
+(Or do "barren" ecosystems just have larger numbers of smaller animals??)
 Of course, in the short run, bottom trawling causes immense suffering to the animals that are caught in the trawl's nets, as well as those injured or left homeless/foodless by its path of destruction.

 Kelp forest loss